ekuiter/feature-php/README.md

 This is a work-in-progress [Composer package](https://packagist.org/packages/ekuiter/feature-php) for analyzing FeatureIDE feature models and generating tailored variants of software product lines.

-[Here](https://github.com/ekuiter/feature-example) you can find an example of its usage as well as below.

 (If you'd like to guide the user in creating a configuration in the browser, have a look at [ekuiter/feature-configurator](https://github.com/ekuiter/feature-configurator).)